 You know how we each have a “thing” that we always have on hand or something that we always do that just makes our life infinitely nicer?
 Well one of my “things” is having coffee nips in my car.
 I have this little cubby under the armrest and if you open it up at any given time you’ll find a generous scattering of coffee nips at all times.
 What are coffee nips, you say? ~gasp~ they are this delicious little hard candy that tastes like coffee smells.
 You know what I’m talking about, right?
 That wonderful aroma of coffee, with a hint of cream and sweetness, that comes close to tasting like it smells but never quite lives up to what your nose expected?
 Coffee nips do.
 And guess what else?
-So does this pie!
+So does this Decadent Coffee Cream Pie!

 I based this pie recipe off of my Lemon Meringue recipe.
 It took a little work and modifications to get it just right but now I have a pie I know you’ll love as much as I do!